openstack/openstack-manuals/doc/cli-reference/source/neutron.rst

   CIDR to match on.

 ``--remote-group-id REMOTE_GROUP``
-  Remote security group name or ID to apply rule.
+  ID or name of the remote security group to which the rule is applied.

 .. _neutron_security-group-rule-delete: